 Jesus is the Key

-The thing that escaped me all those years was the simple fact that Jesus is the key.
+The thing that escaped me all those years was a simple fact that Jesus is the key.
 I was well aware and knowledgeable of what Jesus did and the principles of salvation.
 However, it was mostly academic to me and not something that was simply relational.
 You see, when I was a child, I thrived on a simple relationship with God.
 I would talk to him while walking to school.
 I would pray to Him when I needed something done (e.g., to fix my broken watch).
-I would sit in the back yard late at night and just meditate and talk to Him.
+I would sit in the backyard late at night and just meditate and talk to Him.
 It was wonderful.
 Sometimes I would stay up late and sit by the window in my bedroom and just talk to God.
 I remember at least once trying to talk to God late at night while lying in the bed.
 That didn’t work out too well because I fell asleep.

 The point here is that we need to focus on Jesus Christ.
 It is because of Jesus that we have salvation.
 God sent Jesus to die for our sins so that we wouldn’t have to.
 Jesus is the key to everything with regards to our relationship with the Father and operating in His kingdom.
 The key is Jesus.